xraypy/xraylarch/doc/fitting/fitpeaks.rst

 .. literalinclude:: ../../examples/fitting/doc_example_fitpeak1.lar

-Here we simply create mock data that's fairly noisy, and ask it to be fit to Gaussian, including a linear background, with a single command.
+Here we first create mock data that's fairly noisy, and ask it to be fit to Gaussian, including a linear background, with a single command.
 We then plot the results and print the report of parameters.
 Note that the fit is pretty good at finding the peak center and shape, even though the model is